 Look at fund performance.
 Past performance is no guarantee of future performance but it can give you an idea how a fund has performed compared with similar funds, and how consistent returns have been over the long term.

 Compare risk.
-The law requires providers to use a risk indicator to show how volatile a fund is (how likely it is to go up and down in value).
+New legislation requires providers to use a risk indicator to show how volatile a fund is (how likely it is to go up and down in value).
 You will find this in the product disclosure statement (PDS) you get before you invest, and in fund updates.
 The risk indicator makes it easier to compare funds but it only covers volatility risk, so it’s important to read the full PDS to understand any other risks.

 Check your fund update.
 Each quarter (or at least once a year), your fund manager will publish a fund update.
 This information will help you keep track of your investment and will include: